barbeblanche96/Yote-Flutter/README.md

-# yote game in flutter with checkerboard design
+# yote game in flutter with chessboard design

 Yote Game with flutter with board 6x5

+Implementation of a chessboard in flutter with UI update realtime

 ## Getting Started